ch-yugandhar/chimtu-chatbot/README.md

-# Chimtu Chatbot 🤖
+# Echo Chatbot 🤖

-Chimtu Chatbot is a conversational AI application built using [Langchain](https://python.langchain.com/en/latest/), [Streamlit](https://streamlit.io/), and the [Ollama LLM](https://ollama.com/).
+Echo Chatbot is a conversational AI application built using [Langchain](https://python.langchain.com/en/latest/), [Streamlit](https://streamlit.io/), and the [Ollama LLM](https://ollama.com/).
 The chatbot provides concise answers based on user questions while maintaining a chat history.
 It uses a pre-defined large language model to answer questions and avoids fabricating responses when sufficient information is unavailable.

 ## Features